Japanese Translator .co .uk

 I started translating from Japanese to English in 1992, and went freelance in 1996.
 Since then I have continued to work for clients in Japan, the US and the UK.
-For more information, please see my resumé (PDF file).
 I specialize in technical translations, especially research papers and patents, but I am also able to do Japanese typesetting, website localization, and software localization.
 Please note that as a native English-speaker I do not normally take on translations into Japanese except for small jobs like business cards.
 For larger translations, I may be able to arrange something with other (native Japanese) translators.

 I have a degree in engineering from Cambridge University (specializing in electronics), and an enthusiastic interest in most scientific fields.
-Here is a list of subjects in which I have recently been translating:
+Although I specialize in patents and research papers, I will consider other translations including family registers (koseki tohon), marriage certificates, POW records and vehicle registration documents.

 Localization

-I am fluent in HTML, CSS and various scripting languages (e.g. Javascript), and have already worked on several website localization projects.
+I am fluent in HTML, CSS and various scripting languages (e.g. PHP, Javascript), and have already worked on several website localization projects.
+I will also consider software localization projects.

 Quotations